Croatia-Serbia Bilateral Trade Analysis 2023

 Industrial Integration

-Trade flows in key sectors and manufacturing demonstrate deep industrial linkages and supply chain integration.
+Trade flows in electrical energy and electrical energy demonstrate deep industrial linkages and supply chain integration.

 Trade Balance Effects